Knighthacks-2020-Team-BLNZ/BackEnd/README.md

 pip install django-rest-framework
 python -m spacy download en_core_web_md
 ```
+You will also need to install Google Cloud SDK in order to contact the Google SQL database, <a href="https://cloud.google.com/sql/docs/mysql/connect-external-app">which installation instructions can be found here.</a> You will want to place it in the outer tutor_app folder, and not the inner folder.

 Install the repository in a selected folder of choice.
 Next, use the runserver command (django manage.py runserver) to deploy the application.
 The list of commands is documented in the code snippet below.